Dhghomon/easy_rust/README.md

 # Introduction

-Rust is a new language, but already has many textbooks.
-Many textbooks for Rust have a friendly feel, but Rust needs a textbook written in simple English.
-A textbook for Rust in simple English will make it easier for more people to learn Rust.
+Rust is a new language that already has good textbooks.
+However, sometimes the textbooks are difficult to understand because they are written for native English speakers.
+Many companies and people in other countries now want to learn Rust, and could learn faster with a textbook that uses easy English.
+This textbook is for these companies and people to learn Rust without difficult English.

 # Rust Playground

-If you don't want to install yet, https://play.rust-lang.org/ is the best place to start writing Rust.
+Maybe you don't want to install Rust yet, and that's fine.
+You can just go to https://play.rust-lang.org/ and start writing Rust.
 You can write your code and click Run to see the results fast.

-Here are some things to know for the Rust Playground:
+Here are some tips when using the Rust Playground:

 * Run your code with Run
 * Change Debug to Release if you want your code to be faster.
 Debug: compiles faster, runs slower, contains debug information.
 Release: compiles slower, runs much faster, removes debug information.